I I would like to register an .ee domain. What do I have to do?

 There is no local presence requirement to register a .ee domain name.
 No local ID or address is needed.
 Companies and private persons not registered in Estonia can register a .ee domain name.
 Rule 4.1.1 b) of the Domain Regulations requires the registrant to submit the following data of the administrative contact for the domain to be registered: name, their personal identification code and the name of the country that issued it (or in the absence of the personal identification code – the date of birth and the name of the country of nationality), telephone number and e-mail address.

 Yes.
-Starting in the spring of 2023, our auction environment also includes an auction with open bids, through which several exclusive domains such as place and country names will find their new owners.
+From 2023 to 2024 July, our Auction Portal featured an auction for previously reserved toponymical .ee names.
+Many of them are now registered and the domains that were not obtained through auction are now available everyone interested.
 These domain names were reserved 12 years ago for local administrative units and foreign missions of the countries.
 EIF made a decision in 2022 to release all reserved domains that have not been used and make them available to all interested parties through the .ee Auction Portal.
-The auction period lasts for until the summer of 2024.
-You can see the schedule for the domain auction from our homepage.

 The cost of annual registration of a domain is determined by the registrar.
 The registry sets a uniform base fee for all registrars (€1,6, €3,2, €4,8 and €6 per year, depending on the length of the registration period).
 The final cost is influenced by competition on the market, which is why it may end up being lower than the base fee, or the same as it, or higher.